thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>From Singapore to Singaporean: The Bicentennial Experience<font color="blue"> (NEW!)</font></b>
       <br>8 July (Mon), 11.00am – 1.00pm
-      <br>As the centrepiece event of the commemoration in 2019, The Bicentennial Experience will highlight key moments in Singapore’s evolution from 1299, how we had responded to, and been part of, regional and global influences and events.
+      <br>Experience key highlights of Singapore’s evolution from 1299, including how we had responded to, and been part of, regional and global influences and events.
       <br><a href="/events/learning-journeys/event-details/LJ_ BicentennialExperience">Click here to find out more.</a>
     </td>
  </tr>